DORIAN & BRODERICK

 “That’s it.
 That’s the whole thing.
 Imagine the heat of a star, about ten feet above us.”

 It takes ten minutes for the Nazis to collect their gear and kick the engines into...well, into gear.
 In that time, Dorian, Broderick and Reda wholly fail to come up with a plan.
-As orange light glows above them, deep within the engine.
+Orange light glows above them, deep within the engine.

 Dorian sighs.
 “We’re going to have brute force it, I think.”